biocore/empress/CONTRIBUTING.md

 If you just want to run the Python or JavaScript tests, you can run `make pytest` or `make jstest` respectively.

+## Front-end development

+For convenience, a utility script `./tests/python/make-dev-page.py` is bundled in the test suite.
+If no arguments are set, the script will load the moving pictures dataset and create a page `development-page.html`.
+Using this page developers can modify CSS and JS files and simply reload the page on the browser to see their changes take effect.

+Note, modifications to the Python code, or the template code require that you re-run the script.
+For a full list of options and arguments, you can run `./tests/python/make-dev-page.py --help`.

 ## Linting and style-checking

 Empress' python code is linted/style-checked using `flake8`.